lazeroffmichael/UNLV-Cyber-2022/docs/index.md

 # 🤜🏼 Welcome to Cybersecurity Class!

-This will be an introductory class to the world of Cybersecurity.
-We will look at Cybersecurity as a whole.
+This is an introductory class to the world of cybersecurity.
+We will be studying different topics ranging from Password Cracking, Networks, Internet Security, Physical Security and more.
+Hopefully by the end of this class you will pick up tools and strategies that will be useful in the future.

 ---